JaneliaSciComp/nf-n5-spark/README.md

 # nf-n5-spark

 Nextflow pipeline wrapper for [saalfeldlab/n5-spark](https://github.com/saalfeldlab/n5-spark/).
+Currently it only support converting a TIFF series into an N5.

 ## Quick Start